EddaSchulz/Pacini_paper/Data Analysis/readme.txt

 # 2020.7.7: Upload scripts

 The "analysis.Rnw" can be run using R (v.3.6.1) software, available at "https://cran.r-project.org/".
-In detail, the script requires the installation of the following R packages:
+In order to reproduce every analysis, the installation of the following R libraries is required:
 - cluster (v.2.1.0)
 - cumstats (v.1.0)
 - data.table (v.1.12.8)